willkg/socorro-zero/docs/socorro_test_checklist.rst

 ======================

 This is a high-level system-wide checklist for making sure Socorro is working correctly in a specific environment.
-It's helpful after we've made a significant change.
+It's a helpful template for figuring out what you need to change if you're pushing out a significant change.

 **Note:** This is used infrequently, so if you're about to make a significant change, you should go through the checklist to make sure the checklist is correct and